leocavalcante/siler/docs/graphql/subscriptions.md

 *Note: when a RedBeanObject is converted to JSON it automatically converts camel case properties to underscore ones.
 That is why we give `roomName`, but receives as `room_name`.*

-And that should be enought to solve our problem, now you only receive data from the subscribed rooms.
+And that should be enough to solve our problem, now you only receive data from the subscribed rooms.
+Enjoy!